data-analysis

 What Are the Physical Signs of an Aging Solar Panel?

-Yellowing or browning: Amber discoloration visible through the front glass indicates EVA encapsulant photo-oxidation.
-Uniform yellowing suggests UV degradation; localized browning may indicate a hot-spot failure.
+Yellowing or browning: Amber discoloration through the front glass means EVA photo-oxidation.
+Uniform yellowing points to UV degradation; localized browning may be a hot spot.

-Snail trails: Gray or brown lines that follow the silver busbars, caused by moisture ingress reacting with silver paste.
-Snail trails indicate potential seal failure and are a flag for further inspection.
+Snail trails: Gray or brown lines along the silver busbars, from moisture reacting with silver paste - a flag for seal failure.

-Delamination: Visible bubbles, wrinkles, or separation between the glass and cell laminate.
-Any delamination should be flagged for inspection - water ingress accelerates from this point.
+Visible separation: Bubbles, wrinkles, or delamination between glass and cell laminate.
+Flag it for inspection; water ingress accelerates from here.

-Microcracks (invisible to naked eye): Detected by electroluminescence (EL) imaging, which passes a small current through the panel and photographs infrared emission from the cells.
-Cracks appear as dark regions.
-EL inspection is the gold standard for aging panel assessment.
+Microcracks (invisible): Detected by electroluminescence (EL) imaging, which passes current through the panel and photographs infrared emission - cracks show as dark regions.
+EL is the gold standard for aging assessment.

 For real-time degradation monitoring without an EL inspection, per-panel monitoring via the SolarEdge P370 power optimizer flags performance drops as small as 3 - 5% per panel - catching encapsulant yellowing, micro-cracks, and developing PID before string-level monitoring would detect them.